Global Energy Forum at COP28

 Quick takeaways on the United States’ historic investment in clean hydrogen hubs

 By Joseph Webster, William Tobin

-By Maia Sparkman, William Tobin
+By George Frampton, Olga Khakova, Joseph Webster, Paddy Ryan, Maia Sparkman, William Tobin

-William Tobin is a program assistant at the Atlantic Council Global Energy Center, where he focuses on energy and climate policy.
-William’s research efforts center on energy transitions in emerging markets; clean energy supply chains and critical materials; the future of oil and gas; and emerging technologies such as clean hydrogen and advanced batteries.
+William Tobin is an assistant director at the Atlantic Council Global Energy Center, where he focuses on international energy and climate policy.

 William served previously for the US Department of State at a Regional Environment, Science & Technology, and Health Office; and for two members of the US House of Representatives.